DataDog/integrations-extras/cloudquery/README.md

 ### Configuration

-CloudQuery supports [OpenTelemetry][5] traces, metrics and logs out of the box.
+CloudQuery supports [OpenTelemetry][5] traces, metrics, and logs out of the box.
 There are multiple ways to configure OpenTelemetry with Datadog.
 We'll show only a subset of them here, and you can find more information [in the Datadog docs][6].

 - Using an OpenTelemetry collector